cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Community pipelines are available at `nf-core pipeline <https://nf-co.re/pipelines>`__
-section: you could search a pipeline and browse its documentation in the nf-core site.
+section: you could search a pipeline and browse its documentation in the `nf-core <https://nf-co.re/>`__ site.
-For example, by searching for ``rnaseq`` you could reach `rnaseq pipeline <https://nf-co.re/rnaseq>`__
+For example, by searching for ``rnaseq`` you could reach the `rnaseq pipeline <https://nf-co.re/rnaseq>`__
-page project a documentation on usage by clicking on `Usage docs <https://nf-co.re/rnaseq/usage>`__ menu.
+page project and get documentation on its usage by clicking on `Usage docs <https://nf-co.re/rnaseq/usage>`__ menu.
-In order to download the pipeline, softwares and testing all in your local environment
+In order to download the pipeline, the softwares, and testing all in your local environment,
 you can call directly nextflow, for example for the *rnaseq* pipeline::

   $ mkdir nf-rnaseq